weberBen/ChoiceFreeGenerator/README.md

 # Project description <a name="ProjetcDescription"/>

-A Choice-Free graph is a subclass of petri net where each place has exactly one output as shown in the following figure
+A marked Choice-Free graph is a subclass of marked petri net where each place has exactly one output as shown in the following figure

 <img src="Annexes/Images/choiceFreeDef.png" width="70%"  align="middle">